marcel-dempers/docker-development-youtube-series/python/introduction/part-2.files/README.md

 * Applications may need to read configuration files
 * In Data science, data is often sourced from files (`CSV`, `XML`, `JSON`, etc)
 * Data is often analysed in Python when its written in different stages of analysis
-* DevOps engineers often store state of infrastructure or data as files for automation purposes.
+* DevOps engineers often stores the state of infrastructure or data as files for automation purposes.

 Files are not the endgame for storage. </br>
 Remember there are things like Caches and Databases. </br>